-The draft Public Participation Plan update was presented to the Technical Advisory Committee and Citizens Advisory Committee for review and recommendations.
-It was noticed for public review and comment beginning February 18, 2025.
+The draft Public Participation Plan update was presented to the Technical Advisory Committee and Citizens Advisory Committee for review and recommendations on February 12, 2025.
+It was noticed for a 45-day public review and comment period beginning February 18, 2025.
 It will be presented at the Metropolitan Transportation Planning Organization Board Meeting for action on April 4, 2025.
-The draft Public Participation Plan update is attached.
+The Public Participation Plan is attached.